5 Tips to Eat Well on a Student Budget in Dublin

-I came to the conclusion that if I kept with my steady diet of pizza and cheeseburgers I would end up putting some undesirable weight, having diabetes or something worse.
+I came to the conclusion that if I kept with my steady diet of pizza and cheeseburgers I would become very unhealthy.
 Poor eating can also lead to lower grades, an increase of fatigue and a higher risk of depression.
 Therefore, after having quickly gained some extra pounds in only a few months, I felt it was the right moment to take action and change my old patterns.
-The contrasting eating habits that I had back in my home country and after moving out were enough to know how important it is for students to know how and what to cook to stay healthy.
 Luckily, I learned the lesson before was too late!

-I’ve lived in Dublin long enough to know what the best options for students out there are.
-Trust me, if you follow these 5 tips below to help you to go into the well eating game without spending too much, you will understand that healthy eating doesn’t necessarily have to be pricey like many people think.
-Hope it helps you to survive during your study period in Dublin.
+I’ve lived in Dublin long enough to find the best options for students out there are.
+Trust me, if you follow these 5 tips below to help you to go into the well eating game without spending too much, you will be able to eat well on a student budget in Dublin.
+Hope it helps you to survive during your study period.

 1. Do a Shopping List Before Heading to the Grocery Shop

 Needless to say that when you are living on your own for the first time, the supermarket is not a very familiar place.
-In the beginning, I used to do my groceries just at the end of the day, when my stomach was already rumbling, and, believe me, it is not a very wise decision.
+In the beginning, I used to do my groceries just at the end of the day, when my stomach was already rumbling.
+Believe me, it is not a very wise decision.

-I wouldn’t bring a shopping list with me either, therefore, I never had any idea of what to buy and from where to start.
+I wouldn’t bring a shopping list with me either, therefore, I never had any idea of where to start.
 Since I was always starving when doing my groceries, I tended to make more unhealthy decisions, buy the easy options on the shelves, such as pre-made food, frozen stuff, noodles, chips, candies and so on.
-Everybody is tired to know that this type of food often contains way more than the recommended amount of added sugar, sodium, saturated fats, calories, and refined grains.
+These foods often contain a lot of added sugar, sodium, saturated fats, calories, and refined grains.

-If I had done a grocery list in that time, this is what it would look like:
+If I had done a grocery list at that time, this is what it would look like:

-It’s very important to ensure that you are fed, with your stomach full and have got your shopping list with you before heading to the grocery store.
+It’s very important that you are fed and have your shopping list before heading to the grocery store.

 If you are a forgetful person like me, who realizes that you forgot the shopping list at home only when you are already in the shop or have to run out to the store again because you forgot to buy something, then a grocery shopping list app is the best solution for your problems.
-Bring is my favourite one so far, you can find it here on Google Play or IOS Store.
-One advantage of it is that you can always add things to your list at any time, anywhere and enable other people to edit them too by sharing the list.
+Bring is my favorite one so far, you can find it here on Google Play or IOS Store.
+One advantage of it is that you can always add things to your list at any time and enable other people to edit them.
 On the other hand, if your phone runs out of battery, your memory will become your best friend.
 That’s why I have downloaded Bring on my phone and another one on my smartwatch just to make sure I always have it with me.

 2. Know Where to Buy Your Groceries

-It is a good idea to find out more about the local supermarkets so as you can be more familiar with the local products and compare prices and quality.
+It’s a good idea to find out more about the local supermarkets so as you can compare prices and quality.
 The main supermarkets in Dublin or Ireland are Tesco, Dunnes Stores, Lidl, Aldi, and SuperValu.
-Supervalu is in the premium category, this implies that they offer high-quality products and cost a bit more than the others.
+Supervalu is in the premium category.
+This implies that they offer high-quality products and cost a bit more than the others.
 In case you are looking for a ready to go food, the shop has a great Deli service, from baked chicken, sandwiches to salads.
-It’s also a good option for vegan or vegetarian people since it has a big range of non-animal based and other more natural goodies.
+It’s also a good option for vegan or vegetarian people since it has a big range of natural goodies.

 Dunnes Stores, another Irish grocery retail chain, is a bit cheaper than SuperValu and with a greater variety of products, they promise to offer good quality food for a cheaper price.
 When you have to study till late and don’t have time to cook, Dunnes has a big selection of ready-to-cook meals such as soups, Asian dishes, pork or chicken accompanied with veggies, which tastes delicious, are not that unhealthy and are inexpensive too.

 The German discount supermarkets are also popular in Ireland!
-I particularly find Lidl and Aldi a great place to buy your basics, such as fruits, vegetables, meat, milk, cheese, etc. Everything is incredibly cheap and of reasonable quality.
+I find Lidl and Aldi a great place to buy your basics: fruits, vegetables, meat, milk, cheese.
+Everything is incredibly cheap and of reasonable quality.

 Tesco shop is where you can find both cheap and premium.
 If you think of doing your online shopping, the British chain also has an online store and home delivery!
-It a convenient service to use when you need to do a bigger grocery or when your house is not close to any facility.
+It a convenient service to use when you need to buy a lot of groceries.
 Not forgetting to mention that there are no checkout queues to worry about.

 Last but not least, make sure to keep an eye out for deals!
 Sometimes your local grocery shops might surprise you offering great vegetables and fruits for a very affordable price.